ARKopp/fabacademy2016/week2/index.md

 Later during fabacademy I also created an account for the [online CAD Program OnShape](https://cad.onshape.com).
 There is first [video ](https://www.youtube.com/watch?v=gHhVGUIfS8Q) you can watch ant then there are also several [tutorials](https://cad.onshape.com/help/index.htm#cshid=tutorials) you can go through.

-I really love the program.
+I really love the program but did not have time to explore it further.

 ### Sketchup Pro

-Soon to come.
+I did not have time to work with program in the end.

 ## Overview of Programs